akshat-crypto/aws_shell_scripting_Project-3/README.md

-# Integrating Shell Scripting AWS to perform Basic Automation Tasks
+# Integrating Shell Scripting with AWS to perform Basic Automation Tasks

 ### PROJECT DESCRIPTION

-### TASK DESCRIPTION

 In this project, I have created a shell script that will perform the following operations